Orbyt vs Payscale.

 Where Payscale falls short

-- No free developer tier.
-All access requires enterprise agreement.
+- No self-serve developer access.
+All integrations require enterprise agreement.

 - No public API.
 Integrations are point-to-point and custom.